Keep all of your citations in one safe place

-Here are some examples to help you understand how to format titles and their containers in MLA citing.
+Here are some examples to help you understand how to format titles and their containers.

-To cite Pink Floyd’s entire album, The Wall, cite it as this:
+To cite Pink Floyd’s entire album, The Wall, cite it as:

-To cite one of the songs on Pink Floyd’s album, cite it as this:
+To cite one of the songs on Pink Floyd’s album in MLA formatting, cite it as:

-To cite a fairy tale book in its entirety, cite it as this:
+To cite a fairy tale book in its entirety, cite it as:

-To cite a specific story, or chapter, in the book, it would be cited as this:
+To cite a specific story or chapter in the book, cite it as:

-From the section above, you can see that titles can stand alone or they can sit in a container in MLA formatting.
+From the section above, you can see that titles can stand alone, or they can sit in a container.
 Many times, sources can sit in more than one container.
 Wondering how?
 When citing an article in a scholarly journal, the first container is the journal.
 The second container?
 It’s the database that the scholarly journal is found in.
-It is important to account for all containers, so that readers are able to locate the exact source themselves.
+It is important to account for all containers, so readers are able to locate the exact source themselves.

 When citing a television episode, the first container is the name of the show and the second container is the name of the service that it could be streaming on, such as Netflix.